-Where dyslexia is well supported at work and with colleagues and management sensitive to individual working styles, dyslexic difficulties are likely to be less pronounced and good performance maintained.
-It is also important to appreciate that being dyslexic can bring particular strengths which can be uniquely beneficial to the workplace.
+It has been found that where dyslexia is well supported at work and where colleagues and management are sensitive to individual working styles, dyslexic difficulties are likely to be less pronounced and good performance maintained.

 Through discussion, the employer and employee may decide that the next step should be a formal diagnosis.
 This will give a better understanding of a person's areas of strength and weakness and help inform any support.

 Companies may either fully, or partly, fund a Diagnostic Assessment, dependent on their size and resources.

 You can find out more about assessments on the BDA Assessments web page.

 A Workplace Needs Assessment (WNA) can be carried out alongside a Diagnostic Assessment, or on its own.
 The aim of a Workplace Needs Assessment to make sure the changes made are targeted and therefore as effective as possible.
 An employer should give these changes time to be properly established before further reviewing the situation.

 You can find out more about a WNA on the BDA Assessments web page.